fgarofalo56/csa-inabox-docs/docs/guides/CONTRIBUTING_GUIDE.md

 ### Attribution

-- Contributors are listed in [CONTRIBUTORS.md](../../CONTRIBUTORS.md)
+- Contributors are recognized in the project
 - Significant contributions mentioned in release notes
 - Annual contributor spotlight blog posts
 - Featured in README.md Contributors section